AxinitM/Testimonials-2-Page-ICodeThis-Challenge/README.md

-# Testimonials-2 Page /ICodeThis Challenge
+# Testimonials-2 Page / ICodeThis Challenge

 This is a solution to a challenge "Subscription Plan" from the website [ICodeThis](https://icodethis.com/modes/design-to-code/467/submissions).